naturalcandy/blogng/content/Blog/sixth_post/index.md

             }
         }
         //recursively compute our subproblem P'
-        return reduceContract(f, id, b);
+        return reduce_contract(f, id, b);
     }
 }

 int main() {
     auto add = [](int a, int b) { return a + b; };
     std::vector<int> vec = {1, 2, 3, 4, 5};
-    int result = reduceContract(add, 0, vec);
+    int result = reduce_contract(add, 0, vec);
 }
 ```

 At every level of recursion we are halving our problem size due to our consecutive pairing of elements until we end up 'reducing' to our result.
 Since addition is associative and has an identity it does not matter the order in which we pair elements nor does it matter if if the number of elements in our vector is even or odd.

 ## Contraction Vs. General Divide and Conquer?